$\pi$- and $K$-Mesons Properties for Large $N_f$: Bethe-Salpeter Equation for Pseudoscalar and the FCI model

-In the next section, we discuss the numerical solution of the SDE-BSE to calculate the properties of $\pi$-meson and $K$-meson for higher number of light quark flavors $N_f$ and higher number of color $N_c$ in the fundamental $SU(N_c)$ representation from FCI model.
+In the next section, we discuss the numerical solution of the SDE-BSE to calculate the properties of $\pi$ -meson and $K$ -meson for a higher number of light-quark flavors $N_f$ from the FCI model.